 It may not the most fun or interesting part of your ski season in Canada, but buying travel insurance is a vital part of it.
 This post will first go into the why and how of ski season insurance and then offer suggestions of Canada ski season insurance providers.

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I may receive a small commission at no extra cost to you.

-There are many reasons to have ski season insurance in Canada, but there are two big ones that stand out to me.
+There are many reasons to have ski season insurance in Canada, but here are the two most important (in my opinion):

 An immigration requirement

 Health or travel insurance for the length of your stay in Canada is a mandatory requirement for taking part in the IEC working holiday program.